 After winding through historic downtown Mackinac Island, the carriage tour heads up Cadotte Avenue past Grand Hotel.
 While the tour does not stop at the stately resort, you can choose to end your tour here later and enjoy some time strolling the longest front porch in the world.

-The first stop on a horse-drawn carriage tour of Mackinac Island is Surrey Hill.
+The first stop on a horse-drawn carriage tour is Mackinac Island’s Surrey Hill.
 This is where you’ll transfer from a two-horse carriage used in town to a 3-horse hitch for the main part of the tour.
 But before boarding the next carriage, feel free to explore the history of horse-drawn transportation on Mackinac Island at the Surrey Hill Carriage Museum.
-Or venture into Wings of Mackinac for an up-close and personal look at butterflies from around the world.
+Or venture into Mackinac Island’s Wings of Mackinac butterfly house for an up-close and personal look at insects from around the world.
 Those are just two of the attractions you can enjoy in Surrey Hill during a break in your tour.
+(Carriage tours do not stop in Surrey Hill in the fall.)

 - Things to See and Do at Mackinac Island’s Surrey Hill